realduziy/PyCord-Bot/README.md

 PyCord-Bot is a simple multipurpose discord bot coded in Python.

-The main library that is being used is Py-Cord.
+The main library that is being used is Discord.py.

 You can view it at https://github.com/Rapptz/discord.py or install it via this command: